 Day 3: Kruger National Park

 TIP: It is freezing cold on a safari drive early in the morning, so dress accordingly.
-We visited in July and it was winter in South Africa, so we needed a warm jacket and we also used the blankets provided by the tour guide.
-By noon it was warm enough to just wear a shirt.
+We visited in July (winter in South Africa), so we wore warm jackets and we also used the blankets provided by the tour guide.
+By noon, it was warm enough to just wear a shirt.
 But even if you visit in summer, the warmth comes and goes together with the sun, so you still need warm clothes for morning safari rides.
-Read this post for more practical information you should know before your first African safari.

 We returned to Hazyview for lunch.
 After that we picked up our car and drove to Kruger NP ourselves.
 Kruger is quite easy to explore individually, but you have to stay on the main roads and make sure to not leave your car at any time.
 We ran into a whole family of lions with cubs, saw an elephant just next to the road, and many other wild animals.